OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 After breakfast we depart for FINCA HERMOSA- A wholly organic, rural experience a stone's throw from Havana's bustling city center.
 This farm offers authentic green experiences that are also 100% organic, from free-roaming animals to ethically grown crops and eco-friendly meals served in the open air.
 A concept that is rarely applied elsewhere in Havana, the farm-to-table approach is not just a gimmick, but a way of life.
 We enjoy an amazing fresh, organic, farm to table lunch.

-This afternoon we will meet the mechanics that restore Cuban Classic cars.
-Cuta's steady flow of American cars was abruptly cut after the Revolution of 1959.
+*This afternoon we will meet the mechanics that restore Cuban Classic cars.
+Cuba's steady flow of American cars was abruptly cut after the Revolution of 1959.
 Since then, mechanics have done everything imaginable to keep the original cars on the road.
 We will meet and talk with some of the self-made mechanics who restore these American cars.
+Cuba’s oldest cars have operated for over 90 years.
+But despite their appearance, these "Yank Tanks" are far from mint condition.
+Generations of mechanics have been at work since the embargo, scavenging parts for the inevitable wear and tear.
+So every iconic Chevy Bel Air or Ford Fairline, usually have something extra under the hood.

 Day 3 Mar 10th: (B,L,D)